wasny0ps/Damn-Vulnerable-DeFi/Challenges/Compromised/README.md

 This price is fetched from an on-chain oracle, based on 3 trusted reporters: 0xA732...A105,0xe924...9D15 and 0x81A5...850c.
 Starting with just 0.1 ETH in balance, pass the challenge by obtaining all ETH available in the exchange.

+# Price Oracle Manipulation

+Before read this part, I would really recomend check [**this article**](https://ethereum.org/en/developers/docs/oracles/) if you don't know what is the oracles in the blockchain.

 # Subverting

 When we decode this values from the request in the **cyberchef** tool, we can get oracle's wallets private keys.